Best Detectify Alternative: Attaxion EASM Platform

 After that, the EASM platforms perform cyber reconnaissance and find other assets linked to the root assets.

 Attaxion offers more than 11 different methods of asset discovery, including WHOIS and DNS lookups, cloud platform scans, brute forcing, web crawling, and more.
-It’s capable of finding a very diverse spectrum of assets – not only domains, subdomains, IP addresses, and open/closed ports, but also CIDRs (Classless Inter-Domain Routing), exposed email addresses, SSL certificates, and more.
+It’s capable of finding a very diverse spectrum of assets – not only domains, subdomains and IP addresses, but also CIDRs (Classless Inter-Domain Routing), exposed email addresses, SSL certificates, and more.
+Of course, it can also find ports, but they do not contribute to the asset count that influences pricing.

 In comparison, Detectify offers 5 methods for automatic asset discovery – scraping, brute forcing, DNS zone transfer, SSL monitoring, and application scanning.
 In addition to that, subdomains can be added manually – either by direct import, or through integrations with Cloudflare and AWS Route53, or through Google Analytics.
-The types of assets that Detectify can discover are subdomains, IP addresses, and open and closed ports.
+The types of assets that Detectify can discover are subdomains, IP addresses, and cloud instances.

 Detectify vs Attaxion: Asset Coverage